About the course

 How do you secure networked computers and systems?
 What are the methods you can apply to detect, mitigate and stop attacks?
 Examine common network security vulnerabilities and design computer network architectures that reduce risk.
 Study suitable security techniques and key management skills required for encrypted communication/authentication.

-View 'Network Security and Cryptographic Principles' on our Module Directory
+View 'Network Security' on our Module Directory

 As humans we are adept in understanding the meaning of texts and conversations.
 We can also perform tasks such as summarize a set of documents to focus on key information, answer questions based on a text, and when bilingual, translate a text from one language into fluent text in another language.
 Natural Language Engineering (NLE) aims to create computer programs that perform language tasks with similar proficiency.
 This course provides a strong foundation to understand the fundamental problems in NLE and also equips students with the practical skills to build small-scale NLE systems.
 Students are introduced to three core ideas of NLE: a) gaining an understanding the core elements of language--- the structure and grammar of words, sentences and full documents, and how NLE problems are related to defining and learning such structures, b) identify the computational complexity that naturally exists in language tasks and the unique problems that humans easily solve but are incredibly hard for computers to do, and c) gain expertise in developing intelligent computing techniques which can overcome these challenges.